ddrohan/web-app-dev-labs/lab2/step_4.md

 ![](../images/lab2.step4.3.png)

 once you add a donation you should be redirected to the relevant page.
+Again, just be clear about how this is achieved before moving on to the next step.